knpuniversity/symfony/knpu/extra-upgrade-4.0/extras.md

 ## Repositories as a Service

 Start by opening `GenusController`: find `listAction`.
-Ah yes: this is a very class setup: get the entity manager, get the repository, then call a method on it.
+Ah yes: this is a very classic setup: get the entity manager, get the repository, then call a method on it.

 One of the annoying things is that - unless you add a bunch of extra config - repositories are *not* services and can *not* be autowired.
 Boo!